YBL123/sei-group-project/README.md

 ### Map Thumbnail

 I built the map thumbnail as a separate component.
-That way it could be easily be imported and used anywhere on the app so long as it has an object passed down as props.
+That way it could be easily imported and used anywhere on the app so long as it has an object passed down as props.
 This component passes the props to the lat and lon.
 The value for the lat and lon is assigned when a plant is added or edited.

 ```javascript
 import React from 'react'